MakeContributions/DSA/algorithms/C/maths/fibonacci-number/README.md

   F(n) &= F(n-1) + F(n-2)
 \end{align*}
 $$

 - This provides a direct recursive implementation.
-The time complexity is $O(2^n)$.
+The time complexity is exponentiation.
 It can be improved through memomization.
 - It can done iteratively using 2 more states variables.
 The time complexity is $O(n)$.
 - There exists a clever logarithmic algorithm in computing n-term Fibonacci number.
 The computations can be in form of matrix multiplication, then we devise some form of Ancient Egyptian multiplication (i.e.: double and squaring) to improve the algorithm. [reference](https://rybczak.net/2015/11/01/calculation-of-fibonacci-numbers-in-logarithmic-number-of-steps/)
 - Lastly, there also exist a formula to approximate n-term Fibonacci number. [reference](https://fabiandablander.com/r/Fibonacci.html)